Fox Sports (Uruguay)

-Fox Sports was a Uruguayan pay television channel specialised on broadcasting sports events.
+Fox Sports was a Uruguayan pay television channel specialised in broadcasting sports events.
 The localised feed was launched on 2 February 2014.
 The channel used the studios, mobiles and technical equipment of Channel 4 of Montevideo.

 In December 2019, it was announced that Fox Sports Uruguay would close after five years due to the acquisition of 21st Century Fox by Disney.

 Programming rights

 Events and competitions that were seen on Fox Sports Uruguay.